danielclickh/marketing-website-preview/src/engineering-resources-data/llm-observability.md

 Beyond hallucination detection, quality assessment might include LLM-based scoring systems, output validation, and continuous monitoring of response quality.
 These tools help teams understand whether their LLM applications provide accurate, relevant, and helpful responses to users.
 Session management adds another layer, tracking conversations and preserving user context across multiple interactions to ensure consistent and contextually appropriate responses over time.

 Performance and cost metrics tie everything together, providing insights into latency, token usage, and resource utilization.
 These metrics help teams optimize their applications while maintaining cost efficiency.
 Debug tooling completes the picture, offering capabilities for prompt inspection, intermediate step analysis, and version control for prompts and models.

+For a practical example of tracing OpenAI Agents and visualizing their workflows in ClickHouse, see [Tracing OpenAI agents with ClickStack](https://clickhouse.com/blog/tracing-openai-agents-clickstack).

 ## Benefits of LLM observability